cezarbajenaru/eks-course/EKS&Kubernetes.md

 When you install the AWS Load Balancer Controller in a Kubernetes cluster, it will create AWS resources only when you create Ingress or Service objects that require them.
   The controller itself does NOT create AWS resources.
   When you create certain Kubernetes objects (like Ingress or Service of type LoadBalancer), the AWS Load Balancer Controller reacts and creates the necessary AWS resources (ALB, target groups, listeners, security groups, etc.).
 It watches ingres through API server of the K8 cluster

+The Service object is in Kubernetes.
+  The Load Balancer resource is in AWS.
+  You define the intent inside the cluster → cloud provider fulfills it outside.
+  This is why the documentation always says:
+    Service type LoadBalancer asks the cloud provider to create an external Load Balancer.

 Mental model of AWS execution untill ALB is finished